Helping Clients Gain Green Cards After Marriage

 What is the processing time for adjustment of status through marriage to be approved?

 The processing times for adjustment of status applications can take anywhere from 8-14 months if you are married to a U.S. citizen or 29-38 months if you are married to a permanent resident (Green Card holder).
 The lengthy timelines are the result of several factors, such as an influx of new cases, government staffing issues, and the global pandemic.

 How can I check the status of my case?

 You may check the status of your case online at any time.
 USCIS uses a 13-character code called a “receipt number” to identify and track applications and petitions for immigration benefits.
 You can find the receipt number on your I-797, Notice of Action, i.e., “receipt notice”.

-The receipt notice confirms that USCIS has received your application or petition and that it is currently being processed.
+The receipt notice confirms that USCIS has received your application or petition for adjusting status, and that it is currently being processed.
 And, eventually, you will receive a decision on your I-130 petition and I-485 application for adjustment of status.

 Once approved, you and your attorney will receive a notice in the mail, and your Green Card will arrive in the mail shortly thereafter.
 After becoming a legal permanent resident, the road to naturalization and citizenship can begin!
 The support of an experienced immigration attorney can ensure that your immigration journey will be successful (and yes, even enjoyable).